milesepstein13/severe-thunderstorm-analysis/readme.md

 * `mcax.ipynb` does MCA analysis between gridded PPH and day-1 outlooks for each of the three hazard types
 * `explore_subsets.ipynb` produces 1D histograms for each label and 2D historgrams for each pair of labels (as created in `labelling.ipynb`).
 This is done for all dates (with concurrent outlook, PPH, and report data; 1987-2022), dates with `MAX_CAT` of MDT or HIGH, dates since MRGL and ENH were added as categorical risks, and dates with `MAX_CAT` of MDT or HIGH since MRGL and ENH were added as categorical risks.
 Plots are saved in [/plots/label_distributions](https://github.com/milesepstein13/severe-thunderstorm-analysis/tree/master/plots/label_distributions).
+  * Also can create a timeseries of any numerical label if desired.
   * Running Time: About 20 minutes to read in data, then about 20 minutes more to plot, scaling as n^2 with number of labels
 * `explore_date.ipynb` plots the Day 3, Day 2 7z, Day 2 17z, and Day 1 outlooks, the PPH, and reports on maps, along with printing and saving to a `.txt` file all labels, for any dates requested.
 The results are saved in [/plots/daily/[datestring]](https://github.com/milesepstein13/severe-thunderstorm-analysis/tree/master/plots/daily)
   * Running time: seconds per requested date after reading datasets